Parameterized Prompt for Incremental Object Detection: Introduction

 \section{Introduction}

-In response to external changes, humans possess strong adaptability, allowing them to incrementally accumulate knowledge.
-Similarly, we expect object detection algorithms to learn in an incremental manner, a task termed incremental object detection (IOD).
-However, existing detection methods suffer from catastrophic forgetting \cite{mccloskey1989catastrophic} during incremental learning.
+In response to external changes, humans possess strong adaptability, allowing them to incrementally accumulate knowledge \cite{huang2025foundation, huang2024kfc}.
+Similarly, we expect object detection algorithms to learn in an incremental manner.
+Existing detection methods suffer from catastrophic forgetting \cite{mccloskey1989catastrophic} during incremental learning.
 This issue arises because current detection frameworks rely on predefined labeled datasets \cite{zou2023object}, implicitly assuming static data distributions.
-When learning from dynamically data distributions, these frameworks tend to forget previously learned knowledge \cite{wang2024comprehensive}, resulting in severe performance degradation on previous tasks.
+When learning from dynamic data distributions, these frameworks tend to forget previously learned knowledge \cite{wang2024comprehensive}, resulting in severe performance degradation.

-To address this challenge, many methods \cite{feng2022overcoming,aljundi2019gradient} leverage the inherent co-occurrence phenomenon in IOD, where detection images typically contain both labeled objects from the current task and unlabeled objects from previous tasks.
+To address this challenge, many incremental object detection (IOD) methods \cite{feng2022overcoming,liu2023continual, kim2024vlm, mo2024bridge, song2025learning} exploit the inherent co-occurrence phenomenon, where detection images typically contain both labeled objects from the current task and unlabeled objects from previous tasks.
 In such co-occurring scenarios, object distribution remains relatively static \cite{an2025ior}, providing latent knowledge to supplement previous tasks.
-Therefore, a key issue in IOD is properly leveraging the static distribution of objects in co-occurring scenarios.
-Recently, with the rise of pre-trained models, prompting has emerged as a promising direction for incremental learning.
-However, whether prompting is suitable for IOD's co-occurring scenarios remains unexplored.
+A key problem in IOD thus lies in effectively leveraging the static object distribution present in co-occurring scenarios.
+Recently, with the rise of pre-trained models \cite{cheng2026metagnsdformer}, prompting has emerged as a promising direction for incremental learning \cite{huang2025preprompt, li2025geometric}.
+Yet, its suitability for IOD’s co-occurring scenarios remains unexplored.
 Gaurav et al. \cite{bhatt2024preventing} first introduce prompting into IOD, adopting a well-established prompts pool from incremental classification.
 We observe that the prompts pool exhibits confusion when incorporating the knowledge of the static object distribution in co-occurring scenarios, leading to a negative impact on performance.